stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 he could of course conduct to suit himself in later years, but which he wished to begin while still possessed of the exceptional facilities of the university.
-That the tradition-bound elders should ignore his singular results on animals, and persist in their denial of the possibility of reanimation, was inexpressibly disgusting and almost incomprehensible to a youth of West&rsquo;s logical temperament.
-Only greater maturity could help him understand the chronic mental limitations of the &ldquo;professor-doctor&rdquo; type&mdash;the product of generations of pathetic Puritanism;
+That the tradition-bound elders should ignore his singular results on animals, and persist in their denial of the possibility of reanimation, was inexpressibly disgusting and almost incomprehensible to a youth of West's logical temperament.
+Only greater maturity could help him understand the chronic mental limitations of the  "professor-doctor " type--the product of generations of pathetic Puritanism;
 kindly, conscientious, and sometimes gentle and amiable, yet always narrow, intolerant, custom-ridden, and lacking in perspective.
-Age has more charity for these incomplete yet high-souled characters, whose worst real vice is timidity, and who are ultimately punished by general ridicule for their intellectual sins&mdash;sins like Ptolemaism, Calvinism, anti-Darwinism, anti-Nietzscheism, and every sort of Sabbatarianism and sumptuary legislation.
+Age has more charity for these incomplete yet high-souled characters, whose worst real vice is timidity, and who are ultimately punished by general ridicule for their intellectual sins--sins like Ptolemaism, Calvinism, anti-Darwinism, anti-Nietzscheism, and every sort of Sabbatarianism and sumptuary legislation.
 West, young despite his marvellous scientific acquirements, had scant patience with good Dr. Halsey and his erudite colleagues;
 and nursed an increasing resentment, coupled with a desire to prove his theories to these obtuse